 It will minimize your risk and still, you will be holding the benefits of federal loans.
 Student loan consolidation will help you get beneficial federal loan program perks like additional loan repayment plans and forgiveness programs.

 Note - There is no application fee to consolidate your federal education loans into a direct consolidation loan.

 Student loan Consolidation basics

-Student loans consolidation is categorized into two types - Federal Consolidation and Private Consolidation.
+Student loan consolidation is categorized into two types - Federal consolidation and Private consolidation.
 However, it is very unusual to consolidate private loans.

-Federal Loans Consolidation offers help to the consolidation of federal student loans for a fee.
+Federal loan consolidation offers help to consolidate federal student loans for free.
 Several private service companies may contact you for consolidating the loans.
 They are not related to the US Department of Education in any way.
-However, you must know that it is completely free and an easy process, so you shouldn't pay for it.
+However, you must know that it is completely free and an easy process.

 Through this process, the old loans get consolidated into a new one and a new interest is charged.
 The old loans are paid off through the new lender.

 Pros and Cons of Student Loan Consolidation

 Student loan consolidation is a decision for all federal student loan borrowers and whether to consolidate the loan or not is up to their wish.
 It does have certain benefits and disadvantages that can help them more than just easing your payments.

 Consolidating the loans have several benefits which are mentioned below.